Robust Low-Rank Sparse Framework for Video-Based Affective Computing

 However, mainstream methods typically learn these heterogeneous components jointly within a unified feature space, leading to multi-level representational entanglement and optimization instability.
-Specifically, this fundamental mechanism deficiency manifests in three key issues for visual affect analysis: \emph{1) Structural Component Mixing:} Stable emotional trends and localized transient variations interfere with each other within the representation space, making it difficult to preserve the coherence of continuous affective trajectories while accurately capturing fine-grained local changes. \emph{2) Dynamic Propagation Coupling:} Without isolating stable and transient components during feature propagation, the two types of affective dynamics become cross-contaminated across spatiotemporal dimensions, significantly reducing the model’s ability to preserve independent pathways for stable trends and transient bursts. \emph{3) Cross-scale Structural Inconsistency:} As features propagate into deeper layers and are aggregated across multiple scales, the stable emotional trends and transient fluctuations begin to drift apart.
-The low-rank component becomes increasingly diluted in large-scale feature representations, while the sparse, fine-grained variations tend to be over-smoothed at higher semantic levels.
-These structural biases make it challenging for models to maintain global emotional stability while remaining sensitive to subtle dynamic changes, ultimately leading to representational entanglement and unstable optimization.
+Specifically, this fundamental mechanism deficiency manifests in three key issues for visual affect analysis: \emph{1) Structural Component Mixing:} Stable emotional trends and localized transient variations interfere with each other within the representation space, making it difficult to preserve coherent affective trajectories while capturing fine-grained changes. \emph{2) Dynamic Propagation Coupling:} Without isolating stable and transient components during propagation, the two dynamics become cross-contaminated across spatiotemporal dimensions, weakening independent pathways for long-term tones and transient bursts. \emph{3) Cross-scale Structural Inconsistency:} As features propagate to deeper layers and are aggregated across scales, stable trends may be diluted while sparse variations are over-smoothed, especially under efficiency-driven operations (downsampling/pooling) often used for on-device deployment.
+These biases hinder maintaining global stability and local sensitivity simultaneously, resulting in unstable optimization and degraded representations.